huangyangyi/TeCH/README.md

 }
 ```
 ## License
-This code and model are available for non-commercial scientific research purposes as defined in the LICENSE (i.e., MIT LICENSE).
+This code and model are available only for **non-commercial** research purposes as defined in the LICENSE (i.e., MIT LICENSE).
 Note that, using TeCH, you have to register SMPL-X and agree with the LICENSE of it, and it's not MIT LICENSE, you can check the LICENSE of SMPL-X from https://github.com/vchoutas/smplx/blob/main/LICENSE.

 ## Acknowledgment
-This implementation is mainly built based on [Stable Dreamfusion](https://github.com/ashawkey/stable-dreamfusion), [ECON](https://github.com/YuliangXiu/ECON) [DreamBooth-Stable-Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion), and the BLIP API from Salesforce on [Replicate](https://replicate.com/salesforce/blip)
+This implementation is mainly built based on [Stable Dreamfusion](https://github.com/ashawkey/stable-dreamfusion), [ECON](https://github.com/YuliangXiu/ECON), [DreamBooth-Stable-Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion), and the BLIP API from Salesforce on [Replicate](https://replicate.com/salesforce/blip)